Hangnguyen82/Hangnguyen82/README.md

 👩‍💻 I’m passionate about Backend Development and Database Systems.
 🌱 Currently working with C#, .NET, and exploring Neo4j and SQL Server.
 🤝 Looking to collaborate on .NET projects and data-driven applications.
-📫 Reach me via Email or connect on Facebook.

 ---